vjammi/datastructures/src/main/java/ds/patterns/twopointers/readme.md

                 if (sum == target)      // pair found return true;

-                if (sum > target) // Optimization: Since the array is sorted, we stop further iterating the second array and start the next ith index break;
+                if (sum > target) // Optimization: Since the array is sorted, we break iterating the inner loop and start at the next ith pointer break;
                 else
                     continue; // continue iterating  the inner loop looking for the pair.